shrub719/nw-3d-grapher/README.md

 Dog model in `obj/Mesh_Beagle.obj` and `dog.pbj`: [Beagle](https://poly.pizza/m/0BnDT3T1wTE) by [Poly by Google](https://poly.pizza/u/Poly%20by%20Google) [[CC-BY](https://creativecommons.org/licenses/by/3.0/)] via Poly Pizza.

 This project is a third-party app and is not affiliated with NumWorks.
 NumWorks is a registered trademark of NumWorks SAS.

+Thanks to:
+   - [yannis300307](https://github.com/yannis30030) for parts of the extended EADK, and for [NumcraftRust](https://github.com/yannis300307/NumcraftRust) which inspired this project
+   - [fricht](https://github.com/fricht) for the external data EADK additions